 Cut a kitchen sponge into shapes, and then thread them onto a string.
 After soaking the sponge pieces, give the lei to your child to wear.
-It will serve as a cooling device while being fun necklace to wear too!
-I love this idea!
+It will serve as a cooling device while being a fun necklace to wear!

 5. Bring a baby pool.

-You can either fill it with water for a baby-friendly swimming experience, or you can add some sand and sand toys for them to enjoy while having a buffer between them and other people.
+You can either fill it with water for a baby-friendly swimming experience, or you can add some sand and sand toys for your little ones to enjoy while having a buffer between them and other people.

 6. Use bath toys instead of beach toys.

 Not only will you save money with this idea, but you already know which bath toys your kids like to play with!
-If your kids have a play kitchen, think about taking some of the sturdier dishes from their play set!
-These could make great alternative sand toys.
+If your kids have a play kitchen, take some of the sturdier dishes from their play set!
+These make great alternative sand toys.

 7. Bring a fitted sheet.

-If your baby is tempted to eat sand, or if you just want a spot for them to play away from the sand, try using a fitted sheet with heavy coolers or bags at the corners for a sand-free baby zone.
+If your baby is tempted to eat sand, or if you just want a sand-free spot for them to play, use a fitted sheet anchored with heavy coolers or bags at the corners to create a sand-free baby zone.